Ingredients and Basic necessities: Fondue pot and fondue forks,

 Meat straight from the pan is still very hot.
 Therefore let the meat rest (on a paper towel) on your fondue plate after taking it from the pan (this will absorb much of the oil) and cool it slightly.

-NOTE: At a lower temperature, the meat sears less quickly and therefore absorbs more oil.
+PLEASE NOTE: At a lower temperature, the meat sears less quickly and therefore absorbs more oil.
 This results in a less flavoursome oily meat.

 It is therefore important to monitor the temperature carefully.
 If you do not have a temperature gauge on the fondue pot, use a core thermometer.
-You can also check if the temperature is correct by dipping a piece of bread in the fondue pot.
+You can also check if the temperature is correct by dipping a small piece of bread in the fondue pot.
 The oil should sizzle.